Frequently Asked Questions About Travel Expense Reimbursements and Per Diem Allowances

 - What if my lodging exceeds the state allowance/guideline?

-The allowance for lodging is the "state rate" available only to state employees.
-Since panel attorneys are not state employees, the "state rate" price break given by many hotels to state employees is not available to you.
+Unfortunately, the “state rate” is available only to state employees, not to independent contractors for the state.
+Because panel attorneys are independent contractors, the state rate is not available to you.
 Therefore, your actual cost for lodging may be more or less than the per diem allowance for lodging depending on the area you have traveled to.
-For example, staying in San Francisco will be necessarily higher than staying in Bakersfield.
-However, the JCC does not expect panel attorneys to opt for fancy suite accommodations (e.g. the Fairmont Hotel), when a clean, simple room (e.g., the Best Western) will do.
+For example, staying in San Francisco will be necessarily higher than staying in Fresno.
+However, the JCC does not expect panel attorneys to opt for suite accommodations, when a clean, simple room will do.
 Attorneys are urged to use their business and common sense in choosing adequate, clean and safe accommodations.

 - What period does the per diem allowance cover?